Flag Designer Betsy Ross and Her Basking Ridge Ties – Lore or Fact?

 Betsy Ross’s name at her death was actually Elizabeth (Betsy) Griscom Ross Ashburn Claypoole.
 Claypoole was a Morris County man.

-June 14 commemorates Flag Day the birthday of the first U.S. flag, was supposedly made by Betsy Ross (1752-1836) at the request of George Washington.
-It is also the best known symbol of America.
-Mrs. Ross, a seamstress, it’s been disputed as to the original designer but apparently Ross came up with the idea of five-pointed stars.
+June 14 commemorates Flag Day, the birthday of the first U.S. flag, which was supposedly made by Betsy Ross (1752-1836) at the request of George Washington.
+It is also the best-known symbol of America.
+Mrs. Ross, a seamstress, has been disputed as to the original designer, but apparently, Ross came up with the idea of five-point stars.
 According to Ross’s grandson, Ross was visited in her home in June 1776 by Robert Morris, George Ross (her husband’s uncle), and George Washington, who asked her to create a new nation’s flag.
 Betsy was only 24 years old at the time.

-Born in Gloucester City, New Jersey on January 1, 1752, Betsy died in Philadelphia at the age of 84 on January 30, 1836.
-She was the eighth of seventeen children and was raised a Quaker, but was shunned by that denomination after eloping with John Ross on November 4, 1773, an Anglican / Episcopalian.
+Born in Gloucester City, New Jersey, on January 1, 1752, Betsy died in Philadelphia at 84 on January 30, 1836.
+She was the eighth of seventeen children and was raised a Quaker, but she was shunned by that denomination after eloping with John Ross, an Anglican/Episcopalian, on November 4, 1773.

-John Claypoole was born in 1752 to an artisan and merchant family of Philadelphia.
+John Claypoole was born in 1752 to an artisan and merchant family in Philadelphia.
 He was an early supporter of the American Revolution.
-In 1781, his ship was captured off the coast of Ireland by the British ship Enterprise, and Claypoole become a prisoner of war, first in Ireland and then at the notorious Old Mill Prison in Plymouth England.
+In 1781, the British ship Enterprise captured his ship off the coast of Ireland, and Claypoole became a prisoner of war, first in Ireland and then at the notorious Old Mill Prison in Plymouth, England.

-John Claypoole’s personal chest is now on display at the Museum of the American Revolution in the “War at Sea” gallery and will remain on permanent display.
+John Claypoole’s personal chest is now on permanent display at the Museum of the American Revolution in the “War at Sea” gallery.

 Burial Site

-Today Betsy Ross’s officially listed grave is at the Betsy Ross House on Arch Street in the city of Philadelphia.
+Today, Betsy Ross’s officially listed grave is at the Betsy Ross House on Arch Street in Philadelphia.
 Or is it?
-Is it correct or just a front?
+Is it correct, or is it just a front?

 Betsy learned of her 2nd husband’s death from her old friend, John Claypoole, another sailor imprisoned at the brutal Old Mill prison.
 After Claypool’s release from prison, on May 8, 1783, Betsy was married for the third time, the ceremony performed at Christ Church.
 Her new husband was none other than old friend John Claypoole.